agharameezahmed/ADsAPI/README.md

 This project is created on web api .Net core.
 Following are the API's and functionalities implemented on this project.

-1- API method to selecting a specific ad
+1- API method to selecting a specific ad<br/>
-2- API method to selecting all ads of a specific campaign 3- API method to selecting all ads of a specific advertiser 4- API method to creating an ad
+2- API method to selecting all ads of a specific campaign<br/>
+3- API method to selecting all ads of a specific advertiser<br/>
+4- API method to creating an ad<br/>
-5- API method to modifying a specific ad
+5- API method to modifying a specific ad<br/>

 ## Prerequisites
 you need to install following software/packages to execute this project<br/>